Our final news roundup and information overload hour.

 Air conditioned in the summer, heated in the winter.

-It's gonna be madness.
+It's going to be madness.

 And I think Linda's right in the middle of this mess, and I'd love to get Linda's take.